 Organizing regular meetings with clear and consistent agendas is necessary to keep a project on track.
-The agenda should consist of project updates, team member concerns, evaluation of what is already done, and plans for the next steps.
+The agenda should include project updates, team member concerns, evaluation of what is already done, and plans for the next steps.

 Examples of Cross-Team Communication

 Many prominent companies embrace cross-functional teams.
-A Harvard Business Review article highlighted some of them, such as Frito-Lay’s, IKEA, and Apple:
+A Harvard Business Review article highlighted some of them, such as Frito-Lay, IKEA, and Apple:

 - Frito-Lay’s direct-store delivery capability is an example of a cross-functional team where IT, marketing, logistics, distribution, and financial analysis work together.